TejalSaurabhi/GMUN-26-Website/README.md

 ```
 npm start
 ```
-*this will start your react app in http://localhost:3000*
+*This will start your React app in http://localhost:3000*

 *7) Now you are good to go, so to start working on your component, go to that file and start coding*

-*8) To see the changes in your component, lets say 'Navbar', go to the url http://localhost:3000/navbar*
+*8) To see the changes in your component, let's say 'Navbar', go to the URL http://localhost:3000/navbar*

-*9) once you want to commit, move back to the outermost directory, i.e GMUN-25-26.
-If you're in /gmun directory, run*
+*9) Once you want to commit, move back to the outermost directory, i.e, GMUN-25-26.
+If you're in the /gmun directory, run*
 ```
 cd ..
 ```